 1. For the outdoorsman

 With beautiful and sunny weather, your kids may be itching to go outside.
-Now is the perfect time for your kids to go for a walk with grandpa or try other outdoor activities such as hiking, fishing, kayaking, and camping.
+Now is the perfect time for your kids to go for a walk with grandpa or try other outdoor activities such as tandem kayaking, hiking, fishing, and camping.
 With a quick search on Google, you can find all of the best walking trails nearest you.

 2. For the craftsman